tracy-git123/tracy-git123.github.io/projects/edaproject.md

 ```

 ## 4. Investigation of Ward number values:
 - As shown by output below, I found that the Ward number column is filled with poorly formatted data, inconsistent data types and string values, where only integers are expected.
-The quality of the data would not good enough to use in analysis so I removed this column with a plan to rebuild it later.
+The quality of the data would not be good enough to use in the analysis so I removed this column with a plan to rebuild it later.

 ```cpp
 newdf['WardNo'].unique()